Traditional Plant-Based Cooking

 Instructions

-Tip in the plant-based margarine and using just your fingertips rub the margarine into the flour mix.
+• Add in the margarine and using your fingertips rub the margarine into the flour until the mix looks like breadcrumbs.

-• Add a tablespoon of plant buttermilk at a time and mix.
+• Add a tablespoon of buttermilk at a time to the scone mixture, stirring well with a cutlery knife or similar.

-You may need between 8-10 tablespoon to achieve a dough.
+You may need between 8-10 tablespoons to achieve a dough.

 • Once a dough has nearly formed tip the dough onto a floured surface and gently work it together to a ball.

-It may be slightly sticky but that's ok.
+It may be slightly sticky but that's ok, just sprinkle extra flour over it.

-If its too dry and crumbly wet your hands with a little plant milk and try form the dough ball.
+If it's too dry and crumbly wet your hands with a little of the leftover buttermilk and try form the dough ball.

-Or sprinkle some plant milk over and work to a ball.
+Or sprinkle some milk over the dough and work it into a ball.

-Measurements are just rough estimates so don't get to bogged down trying to achieve perfection!
+Measurements are just rough estimates so don't get too bogged down trying to achieve perfection!

-• Place scones on a floured baking tray or use parchment paper if necessary to prevent sticking.
+• Place the scones onto a floured baking tray or use parchment paper if necessary to prevent sticking.

-• Lightly glaze the top of your scones with the leftover plant buttermilk.
+• Lightly glaze the top of your scones with the leftover buttermilk.

 If you don't have much buttermilk left just use the drips or remnants left on the sides of your jug.